sparrow007/Android-Portfolio/README.md

 # Covid Tracker

 I build this application when I was doing a challenge at topcoder where i have APIs for the covid-19 data so this application used to track cases all over the world.
 The application uses retrofit, data binding, and Rx java for calling API and fetch all the data in order to show on the list.
 I used graphs also for indicating the number of cases, deaths, and confirmed cases all over the world.
-Youn can also see data particular to a country.
+You can also see data particular to a country.

 ### Technolgies : Android SDK , Kotlin, Xml, RxJava